What could be more magical than a Christmas village display? Especially if it has Palm Springs vibes and the cutest little pink Christmas trees!

 The whole set sells out fast each holiday season, but you might be able to find them individually at your local World Market store.

 Here’s how they look lit up at dusk.

 Mid-century Christmas villages are harder to track down than the more traditional ones, but I’ve seen a few out there.
 Here are some favorites.

-- Wood Mid Century House Set Of 3: These are the World Market houses in my display.
+- Wood MCM Houses: These are the World Market houses in my display.
 They are cheerful and so much fun.

-- Mod Putz Houses DIY Kit Set of 5: Don’t forget to check Etsy!
+- DIY Mod Putz Houses: Don’t forget to check Etsy!
 Amaya Jade And Co. sells a kit of modern Putz houses pre-cut on cardstock, so you can build your own tiny paper Christmas village in retro style.

 The Grinch’s Whoville Christmas village would also tie in well with a pink tree display.